[Closed] ARCHIVE: Welcome to Vintage BSA Airguns October 12th 2010

 BSA air rifles soon became the market leader and other manufacturers quickly copied them.
 At least two German manufacturers made copies and sold them back to the UK at a discount on the BSA variety, forcing the Birmingham company to lower its prices.
 In the 1920s and '30s both Mayer & Grammelspacher and Haenel in Germany adapted the underlever design and improved on it somewhat by adding half stocks.

 The BSA underlever air rifles were made continuously until the outbreak of the Second World War, when production ceased in 1939.
-But Lincoln Jeffries' basic design lived on in the Webley MK3 (itself a copy of a Diana 45) right up to the mid-1970s.
+But Lincoln Jeffries' basic design lived on in the Webley MK3 (itself a copy of a Diana 45) right up to the mid-1970s, and even later in the Air Arms sidelever tap-loaders.

 This forum is designed by enthusiasts for fellow enthusiasts, in the spirit of sharing information to promote the hobby of collecting and the joy of keeping, maintaining and shooting vintage BSAs.
 The forum is free, non-commercial, non-profit-making, not-for-profit, amateur and amateurish.... you get the idea!
 The only people making any money from it are Network54.